crossplane/crossplane/docs/observability-developer-guide.md

 * Scenario 2 is best served by metrics, because they can be aggregated and understood as a whole.
 And because they can be used to track things over time.
 * Scenario 3 is best served by either logging that contains all the information about and leading up to the event.
-Or, if available, some sort of error event reporting system which captures all of the relevant information in one place (for example, a well-configured project in [Sentry]).
-In my experience, the larger a fleet gets, the less useful logging is, and the more useful the error event reporting system becomes.
 Request-tracing systems are also useful for this scenario.
 * Scenario 4 is usually logs, maybe at a more verbose level than normal.
 But it could be an attached debugger or some other type of tool.
 It could also be a test suite.